tanmaimukku/tanmaimukku/README.md

 # Hello, I'm Tanmai Mukku! 👋

 ## 👨‍💻 About Me
 I'm a Software Developer focused on building efficient and scalable solutions.
-With strong experience in backend engineering, machine learning and full-stack development, I enjoy solving complex problems with clean code.
+With strong experience in backend engineering and machine learning, I enjoy solving complex problems with simple, clean code.
 Check out my projects to see my work in action.

 ## 🔧 Technologies & Tools